What is a marketing analyst?

 How much do marketing analysts make?

 Marketing analyst salaries will vary by experience, industry, education, location, and organization size.
-Irrespective of these factors, analysts with advanced skills in digital analytics, consumer behavior insight, and search engine marketing may command higher compensation.
+Those with advanced digital analytics, consumer behavior insight, and search engine marketing skills may command higher pay.

 Highest paying industries